ansys/pystk/doc/source/api/ansys/stk/core/vgt/VectorGeometryToolVectorOrbitNormal.rst

 .. py:class:: ansys.stk.core.vgt.VectorGeometryToolVectorOrbitNormal

-   Bases: py:obj:`~ansys.stk.core.vgt.IVectorGeometryToolVectorOrbitNormal`, py:obj:`~ansys.stk.core.vgt.IVectorGeometryToolVector`, py:obj:`~ansys.stk.core.vgt.ITimeToolTimeProperties`, py:obj:`~ansys.stk.core.vgt.IAnalysisWorkbenchComponent`
+   Bases: :py:class:`~ansys.stk.core.vgt.IVectorGeometryToolVectorOrbitNormal`, :py:class:`~ansys.stk.core.vgt.IVectorGeometryToolVector`, :py:class:`~ansys.stk.core.vgt.ITimeToolTimeProperties`, :py:class:`~ansys.stk.core.vgt.IAnalysisWorkbenchComponent`

    Unit vector perpendicular to the plane of an elliptical orbit created from the motion of the specified point with respect to the center of the specified central body.